kaiwan/vasu_grapher/README.md

 -rw-r--r-- 1 kai kai 458K Jan 29 18:25 log_vasu.txt
 $
 ```
+Note-
+- As of now, we also show some statistics when done- the amt and percentage of memory in the total VAS that is just 'sparse' (empty; it's usually v high) vs the actually used memory amt and percentage.

+- Currently, at the end of the 'graph', the memory above the usermode addr space is shown as a 'sparse' region; i nreality, on 32-bit systems, this is the kernel VAS! ... and on 64-bit systems, this _is_ sparse space (huge), followed by the kernel VAS.
+I shall work on updating this as such..

-As a bonus, the output is logged - appended - to the file log_vasu.txt.
+- As a bonus, the output is logged - appended - to the file log_vasu.txt.
 Look up this log when done.